hyperledger-labs/cc-tools-doc/docs/Tutorial.md

 # Writing Your First Application

-Neste tutorial, iremos instalar e utilizar um contrato inteligente (chaincode).
+This tutorial will show how to install and use a smart contract (chaincode).

-É necessário estar com o ambiente configurado para poder realizar esse tutorial.
-Detalhes em [Getting Started](get%20Started)
+You must already have configured the environment to be able to perform this tutorial.
+Details on [Getting Started](get%20Started)

-Veremos como a biblioteca GoLedger CC-Tools funciona, utilizando os artefatos disponibilizados pela GoLedger
+We'll see how the GoLedger CC-Tools library works, using the artifacts provided by GoLedger

-- Rest-server integrada
+- Rest-server integration
-- Api de atualização Hyperledger Fabric
+- Hyperledger Fabric Update API
-- Aplicação Web de desenvolvimento (cc-web)
+- Development web application (cc-web)

-O contrato inteligente do respositório cc-tool-demo é ideal para os iniciantes ao desenvolvimento na tecnologia Hyperledger Fabric. É um ótimo ponto de partida para entender uma blockchain do Hyperledger Fabric e facilitar a jornada para o deenvolvimento de aplicações utilizando esse framework.
+The **cc-tool-demo** repository smart contract is ideal for beginners to Hyperledger Fabric technology development.
+It's a great starting point to understand a Hyperledger Fabric blockchain and ease the journey to application development using this framework.

-Você aprenderá como escrever um aplicativo e um contrato inteligente (chaincode) para consultar e atualizar um livro razão, e como se conectar com o Blockchain através de uma API pronta para uso.
+You'll learn how to write an application and a smart contract (chaincode) to query and update a ledger, and how to connect to the Blockchain through a ready-to-use API.

 ---
 **<span style="color:blue">NOTE</span>**

-É necessário conhecer a linguagem de programação *GoLang* para realizar esse tutorial.
+You need to know *GoLang* programming language in order to complete this tutorial.

 ---

 ## Network Details

-A rede a ser criada terá a seguinte configuração:
+The network to be created will have the following configuration:

 - 1 chaincode (cc-tools-demo)
 - 3 orgs (org1, org2, org3)